joeclark-phd/data-engineers-manual/manuscript/chapter06.md

 WorldWideWeb.

-Originally intended to host scientific papers and allow them to link to other papers in their bibliographies, this became the Web we know today with the invention of graphical web browsers around 1995.
-Also in 1995, Ward Cunningham invented the first hypertext system that could be directly edited by its users: the wiki.
+Originally intended to host scientific papers and allow them to link to other papers via their bibliographies, this became the Web we know today with the invention of graphical web browsers around 1995.
+Also in 1995, a programmer named Ward Cunningham invented the first hypertext system that could be directly edited by its users: the **wiki**.
 By now, a generation has grown up familiar with, and having the expectation of, being able to navigate from one piece of information to the next by associative links.